alexandregama/mastering-jackson/Jackson Tutorial in x Parts/part-2.md

 }
 ```

 Pretty simple, right?

-I just printed out the JSON object to have the JSON being validated easier than asserting it with the assertEquals() method.
+Notice that I just **printed out** the JSON object to have the JSON being validated by you easier than asserting it with the assertEquals() method.
+In the following examples we're going to print out every result!

-The output will be:
+When you run the code, the output will be:

 ```json
 {"id":1,"title":"CDI - How to use Decorators","language":"Java"}
 ```

 Great!

-But notice that this JSON could be really huge and see it in just 1 one could be challenge.
-It's time to see a better way!
+But notice that this JSON could be really huge and see it in just 1 line could be challenging.
+It's time to see a better way in the next post!